jason-c-daniels/jason-c-daniels.net/music/_posts/2026-03-19-favorite-music.md

 It's been four years since I posted.
 The past four years were... busy.
 I took up some new hobbies, acquired some new medical issues and diagnoses, and generally got lost in all the busy-ness that comes with all of that.
 After some time off of work doing physical therapy for my wrists, I'm back to a point where I can consider being on a computer more frequently.
 And in recent months I've been politely needled for not stating strong favorites.

-This got me thinking about why, and how I can convey my thoughts about this relative to music.
-So, I put together a favorites list, after a fashion.
+This combination of things got me considering how to combine things.
+After all I do need to periodically see how well my wrists handle the rigors of hours of typing.
+And I need to ease my way back into tech.
+And I wanted to give people insights into personally important Genres, Albums and songs.
+And it seemed that by explaining the importance of each on my personal blog would do all of the above.

 ## About This List